spartan7777/ConceptCompendium/ConceptCompendium-Checkpoint 1/EnterpriseJava_F21_Ogedengbe_ConceptCompendium_CheckPoint-1-ProjectPlan.md

 **DETAILED PROJECT PLAN:** *GOALS and MILESTONES*

 **WEEK 1: CREATE AND DOCUMENT THE PROBLEM STATEMENTS & USER STORIES:**
-    Create Problem Statement
+[x]    Create Problem Statement
-    List User Stories and what functions the application will contain
+[x]    List User Stories and what functions the application will contain
-    Create Project Plan
+[x]    Create Project Plan

 **WEEK 2: ENGINEER THE BASIC MATERIALS NEEDED FOR THE PROJECT:**
     Create project repository on GitHub